-This 1-mile loop trail takes visitors through three nature preserves in the Cedar Creek Corridor, the largest forested corridor remaining in Allen County.
-The 88-acre property provides critical habitat for wildlife, including river otters and bald eagles.
+This trail takes visitors through three nature preserves in the Cedar Creek Corridor— the largest forested corridor remaining in Allen County.
+Tom and Jane Dustin, Robert C. and Rosella C. Johnson, and Whitehurst nature preserves provide critical habitat for wildlife, including river otters and bald eagles.

-Starting at the Tom & Jane Dustin Preserve parking lot, 1992 Chapman Road, visitors can access the trail on either side of the red barn.
+Starting at the Tom & Jane Dustin Preserve parking lot, visitors can access the loop trail on either side of the red barn.
 The trail winds through meadows and woodlands, passing a wetland filled in springtime with horned bladderwort and the call of spring peepers.
 The southwest portion of this trail follows a bluff 80 feet over Cedar Creek, one of only three designated Indiana Natural, Scenic and Recreational Rivers.

 The ACRES office is located at this preserve.
 Built on a bluff high over Cedar Creek, the office was originally the home of Tom and Jane Dustin, two of ACRES founding members.